AlejandroSopena/XXZ_folded/README.md

 - `connectivity`: can be `google_sycamore` for $N=5$ and $N=6$. `None` otherwise.
 - `basis_gates`: single-qubit and two-qubit gates used to decompose the circuit.
 - `boundaries`: if `True`, it extends the final state to $N+2$ qubits.
-- `lambd`: depolarizing parameter used for the noisy simulation.
+- `lamb`: depolarizing parameter used for the noisy simulation.
 - `n_training_samples`: number of near Clifford circuits used in CDR.
 - `precision` `single`: enables `complex64` and `double` enables `complex128`.

 The structure of the output files is

-- `path/state.npy`: dictionary that contains the noiseless and noisy states under the keys `noisy` and `noiseless`, respectively.
+- `path/state.npy`: dictionary containing the noiseless and noisy states under the keys `noisy` and `noiseless`, respectively.
 - `path/training_states/training_circuits.npy`: list with the training set of near Clifford circuits used in CDR.
 - `path/mitigated_values.npy`: list of lists.
     The first element is `[[circuit,layout],energy_noiseless,Q1_noiseless,Q2_noiseless]`, where `circuit` is the circuit to prepare the eigenstate, `layout` denotes the mapping from virtual to physical qubits, and `energy_noiseless`, `Q1_noiseless`, `Q2_noiseless` are the noiseless values for the energy, $Q_1$, and $Q_2$, respectively.
     The second, third and fourth elements have the structure `[mit_val, val, optimal_params, train_val]`.
     The second element corresponds to the energy, the third to $Q_1$, and the fourth to $Q_2$.
-    `mit_val` is the mitigated expectation value, `val`is the noisy expectation value, `optimal params` is a list with to elements `[a,b]` which are the optimal fit parameters from CDR and produce the line $ax+b$, dictionary that contains the noiseless and noisy training states under the keys `noisy` and `noiseless`, respectively.
+    `mit_val` is the mitigated expectation value, `val`is the noisy expectation value, `optimal params` is a list with to elements `[a,b]` which are the optimal fit parameters from CDR and produce the line $ax+b$, `tain_val`is a dictionary containing the noiseless and noisy training states under the keys `noisy` and `noiseless`, respectively.